Waterperry, Oxfordshire, St Mary's Church

 HERITAGE HIGHLIGHTS: 1220 stained glass and Saxon arch

-The estate later passed to the Fitzelys family, and perhaps the most interesting historical feature in St Mary's is the wonderfully carved 14th century tomb to Robert FitzElys that is on your right as you enter the church.
-FitzElys, who died in 1345, was Sheriff of Oxfordshire and Berkshire in 1342, and is shown as a full-sized effigy lying beneath a beautifully caved canopy.
+The estate later passed to the Fitzelys family, and perhaps the most interesting historical feature in St Mary's is the wonderfully carved 14th-century tomb to Robert FitzElys that is on your right as you enter the church.
+FitzElys, who died in 1345, was Sheriff of Oxfordshire and Berkshire in 1342 and is shown as a full-sized effigy lying beneath a beautifully carved canopy.
 In 1994 the tomb was restored.

 When the restorers turned over the slab on which the FitzElys effigy rests they found that it was carved with quatrefoils and painted with the FitzElys symbol, the fleur-de-lys.
 The slab is now displayed at the front of the tomb so the decoration can be viewed.
 What really struck me was the detail on the carving of FitzElys's armour.
 The sword scabbard and belt are beautifully detailed.

 Around 1519 the Curson family came into possession of the manor, and the Curson family tombs are one of the highlights of St Mary's church.
 A memorial to Francis Curson and his wife is on the south chancel wall, showing the couple facing each other across a prayer desk, where an hourglass stands, a symbol of mortality.
 Beneath them is a frieze with figures of their 4 daughters and 2 sons.

 In the aisle is a beautiful brass to Walter Curson (d.
 1527) and his wife Isabel under a mat in the aisle.
 Walter's brass was originally in a London church and used to commemorate a different person.